Gurudongmar Lake: Geography

-The high elevation lake is located in the district of North Sikkim, 190 km away from Gangtok, and about 5 km south of the Chinese border.
-The lake can be reached by the 100 km long National Highway 310C(NH310C) road from Chungthang via Lachen & Thangu Valley.
-The road from Thangu to Gurudongmar passes through rugged terrain with moraine, which has high alpine pastures covered with many rhododendron trees.
+The high-elevation lake is located in the Mangan district, 190 km from Gangtok, and about 5 km south of the Chinese border.
+The lake can be reached by the 100 km National Highway 310C (NH310C) from Chungthang via Lachen and Thangu Valley.
+The road from Thangu to Gurudongmar passes through rugged terrain with moraines and high alpine pastures covered with many rhododendron trees.

 Features

 The lake is fed by the Gurudongmar glacier and is a moraine-dammed lake.
-It is located to the north of the Khangchengyao range, in a high plateau area connected with the Tibetan Plateau.
+It is located to north of the Khangchengyao range, in a high plateau area connected with the Tibetan Plateau.
 It provides one of the source streams, which joins the Tso Lhamo Lake and then form the source of the Teesta River.
 The lake remains completely frozen in the winter months from November to mid May.